Academic Success Program

 The Law School Academic Success Program provides assistance to students who need additional support in developing their writing, studying, and/or analytical skills.
 The program is administered by the Assistant Dean of Academic Success.
 The Academic Success Program helps students work on skills such as time management, case reading and briefing, case analysis and analytical reasoning, and legal argumentation.
 It also assists students with study techniques, class preparation, outlining, and exam preparation and exam writing techniques.
 The program is open to all students, with special sessions for both first-year day and evening students.

-The Assistant Dean for Academic Success meets with students to discuss a plan for academic support.
+The Director of Academic Success Programs meets with students to discuss their plans for academic success.

 The Academic Success Program provides academic support assistance in both group and individual sessions.
 Active participation in the program is considered by the Academic Standards and Student Appeals Committee in the event a student is academically disqualified and seeks readmission.

-To learn more about the Academic Success Program, contact Myra Orlen, Assistant Dean for Academic Success at firstname.lastname@example.org or 413-782-1415.
+To learn more about the Academic Success Program, contact Myra Orlen, Director of Academic Success Programs at email@example.com or 413-782-1415.
 Dean Orlen's office is located on the second floor of the Blake Law Center in Room 221.

 One-L Workshop Series